apache/cordova-docs/www/docs/en/7.x/reference/cordova-cli/index.md

 ### Examples

-- Add pinned version of the `android` and `ios` platform and save the downloaded version to `config.xml`:
+- Add pinned version of the `android` and `ios` platform and save the downloaded version to `config.xml` & `package.json`:

-        cordova platform add android ios --save
+        cordova platform add android ios

-- Add pinned version of the `android` and `ios` platform and save the downloaded version to `config.xml`.
-Install to the project using `npm install` and store it in the apps `node_modules` directory:
+- Add pinned version of the `android` and `ios` platform and save the downloaded version to `config.xml` & `package.json`.
+Do not install to the project using `npm install` and do not store it in the apps `node_modules` directory:

-        cordova platform add android ios --save --fetch
+        cordova platform add android ios --nofetch

-- Add `android` platform with [semver](http://semver.org/) version ^5.0.0 and save it to `config.xml`:
+- Add `android` platform with [semver](http://semver.org/) version ^5.0.0 and save it to `config.xml` & `package.json`:

-        cordova platform add android@^5.0.0 --save
+        cordova platform add android@^5.0.0

 - Add platform by cloning the specified git repo and checkout to the `4.0.0` tag: